 Your benefit of the negotiation training

 In your negotiations, you want to be in a position to steer the course of the conversation and the outcome in your favour.
-To this end, you will get to know your negotiating partner, their goals and negotiation strategy in order to be able to negotiate on the basis of this knowledge in a results-oriented manner.
+For this purpose, you will get to know your negotiating partner, their goals and negotiation strategy in order to be able to negotiate on the basis of this knowledge in a result-oriented way.
 In this seminar you will train the necessary methods to lead your negotiations to a successful result:

 You will master the most important negotiation strategies